When I left school and entered the “real world,” I had no idea what I was doing.

 - We have no idea how to do our taxes.
 We live in a world where 15% of people are self-employed, where side hustles are the norm, and where deductions are all over the place.
 Doing taxes is simple enough if you have one revenue stream, one home, and no major deductions.
 But add in being a self-employed person, a student, someone who depends on tips.
 So many of us are playing a losing game with taxes, and that’s wrong.
 This is such a basic part of our civil responsibility and financial lives, and it isn’t even mentioned until our first return is due.

 - Also, our personal finance knowledge leaves something to be desired.
-Often, we teach kids a big fat nothing about money management, then hand them a credit card and student loan and 18 and say “be smart!”
+Often, we teach kids a big fat nothing about money management, then hand them a credit card and student loan at 18 and say “be smart!”
 In a world of bank fees and buying on credit, an unprepared young adult can make some bad decisions.
 And in an economy like this, those bad decisions can cripple a person for years and years (and years and years) to come.

 - We can’t cook (and it’s sucking the life out of us).
 The year after I left middle school, they scrapped Family Studies class in favour of more English and Math.
 The result?
 A lot of people simply never learned how to cook.
 If schools won’t step up, this should be a priority for parents, after-school programs, and really anyone who helps prepare young people for adulthood.
 Our physical, mental, and financial health depends on it.